|Overall Rating||Pretty Good|

 Edge Hold:We all felt we never had an issue anywhere on the mountain where we felt like the Swoon needed more grip.
 It has the edge hold of a magnetraction board but a less grippy feel that is good even in thick sticky snow.
 We all were very impressed at how this soft board could hold just about anywhere.

-Flex: Arbor says this is a medium flex but to us it felt pretty soft and playful.
-This isn’t a bad thing but it’s a bit of a suprise when you get it on the mountain and it’s very flexy.
+Flex: Arbor says this is a medium flex but to us, it felt pretty soft and playful.
+This isn’t a bad thing but it’s a bit of a surprise when you get it on the mountain and it’s very flexy.

 Switch: Even though this is a directional twin we didn’t notice any difference riding either direction.